Sinte Romani: Overview

 The name Romani derives from řom, the historical self-designation of speakers of the Romani language group.
 Romani is sometimes written as Romany (in English), but native speaking people use the word Romani for the language.
 Historically, Romani people have been known for being nomadic, but today only a small percentage of Romani people are unsettled due to forced assimilation and government interventions.

 Sinte Romani is a dialect of Romani and belongs to the Northwestern Romani dialect group, Sinti is the self-designation of a large Romani population that began leaving the Balkans early on in the dispersion of the Romani language group, from the end of the 14th century on, and migrated to German-speaking territory.
 Sinti in France typically also speak Sinte Romani but refer to themselves as Manuš (or Manouche).
 Among French Sinti and Manouche people, its use has been largely superseded by a dialect of French usually known as Voyageur.

 Today Sinte is mainly spoken in Germany, France, Northern Italy, Switzerland, Serbia, and Croatia, with smaller numbers of speakers in Austria, the Czech Republic, the Netherlands and Slovenia.
 Sinti form the largest sub-group of Romani people in Germany, and Germany, in turn, is home to the largest number of Sinte Romani speakers.
 Nearly all Sinte Romani speakers speak multiple languages, the dominant language of the country they live in being the most common.

 Phonology

 Sinte Romani is a non-tonal language with 25 consonants, 6 vowels, and 4 diphthongs.

 Vocabulary

 Example vocabulary for Sinte Romani is given below, based on samples from Austria, Italy, and Albania collected in the Romani Morpho-Syntax Database (RMS) hosted by the University of Manchester.
-Words that show the influence of historical German vocabulary are marked with an asterisk (*).
+Words that show the influence of historical German vocabulary are marked with an asterisk (*), and words that show the influence of the modern dominant languages (i.e. German, Italian, or Albanian) are marked with a double asterisk (**).